ShinShin (ש”ש) is the Hebrew acronym for Shenat Sherut (שנת שירות), meaning Year of Service.

 The best way for our visiting ShinShinim to experience Jewish life and community here in Tidewater is to be invited to a Shabbat (or holiday) dinner.

-Whether a smaller family meal or a celebratory event, Noga and/or Yarden will learn so much from conversation and interaction with members of our community.
+Whether a smaller family meal or a celebratory event, our Shinshinim will learn so much from conversation and interaction with members of our community.

 Request to Host a Meal